-- All make-up time is to be scheduled and approved by the clinical coordinator and clinical preceptor prior to completion. - Students must initiate written communication in the form of an email which includes both the clinical preceptor and the clinical coordinator to request approval. - All make-up days must be entered in Trajecsys and validated/approved by the appropriate radiographer in the clinic site. - A student will receive an "Incomplete" for the course until all missed time is made up.
+- All make-up time is to be scheduled and approved by the clinical coordinator and clinical preceptor prior to completion.
+Students must initiate written communication in the form of an email which includes both the clinical preceptor and the clinical coordinator to request approval.
+Students cannot make up hours until approval is received from both the preceptor and coordinator. - All make-up days must be entered in Trajecsys and validated/approved by the appropriate radiographer in the clinic site. - A student will receive an "Incomplete" for the course until all missed time is made up. - Students may not exceed 40 hours class and clinic time each week (nor greater than 10 hours each day), and, as such, can only make up a limited amount of time each week.

 AIDET The student must perform AIDET with every patient.
 First report will result in a verbal warning.
 2 nd report will result in a written warning.
 Direct/Indirect Policy Any student reported as not following the Direct/Indirect policy will receive a ten point (-10) deduction in the final grade and a written warning.
 The second occurrence may result in dismissal from the Medical Radiography program.

 Sleeping The occurrence of a student sleeping during clinical time will result the student being written up.
 The second occurrence may be cause for dismissal from the program.
 Ask to leave A student will be written up if asked to leave a clinical site.
 The second occurrence may result in the student being dismissed from the program.